sheerid/getting-started/recipes/recipe-16-driver-license.md

 ### Response

 ID number and issuing state are required for all submissions.
 If the ID number matches a valid state-issued document, verification of each subsequent attribute property provided is performed, and any discrepancies are noted in the `errors` array.

-If all the properties are a match, the `result` field is set to `true`, otherwise it will be `false`.
+If all the properties supplied are a match, the `result` field is set to `true`, otherwise it will be `false`.
+Clients wishing to evaluate a success/failure status based on a partial match of the supplied properties are encouraged to inspect property errors in the `errors` array to make their own determination, rather than rely on the simple derived `result` property.

+## Sample Requests and Responses

-## Example - Valid ID number
+### Example - Valid ID number

 The following request demonstrates using the minimum data requirements to submit a transaction: ID number and issuing state.

-### Request
+#### Request

 ````
 $ curl -H "Authorization: Bearer $TOKEN" \